surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - Added a new Mid-Side Tool effect, which enables transformations from stereo to mid-side and back, with additional filtering for mid and side
   - Added a new Precision option to the Tape effect (right-click any of Hysteresis section parameters) - it also affects CPU usage of the effect!
   - SIMD vectorization improvements for the Tape effect
-  - Added a highpass filter in the stereo width to the Conditioner effect
+  - Added a highpass filter applied to the sides of the signal to the Conditioner effect

 - Microtuning
   - Tuning interface from Tuning Workbench Synth is now implemented in Surge XT!
     - Right-click the Tune button and choose Tuning Editor, then explore!
 It's even better than in TWS, containing lots of new views
   - Several smaller microtuning changes:
     - Voice skip in KBM with 'x' works
-    - Added Channel-per-octave mode for controllers such as Lumatone
+    - Added channel-per-octave mode for controllers such as Lumatone
     - Added extendability to the pitch bend range parameter, which enables fractional pitch bend ranges
       - In 'Apply tuning at MIDI input' mode, this results in frequency.cents, while in 'Apply tuning after modulation' mode this results in keys.cents
     - Pitch-based parameter type-ins allow entering values as fractions (for example, right-click Osc 1 Pitch, Edit Value, then type 9/8, you will get 204 cents)